RULES AND REGULATIONS

 The Ontario Brain Injury Association (OBIA) in collaboration with the Personal Injury Alliance (PIA Law) are pleased to present the 2023 Awards of Excellence in Brain Injury Rehabilitation to those who consistently provide exceptional service to the brain injury community.

 The five award categories are as follows:

-The recipients of the Awards of Excellence will be announced mid-September 2020.
+The recipients of the Awards of Excellence will be announced on September 14, 2023.

 1. Hospital Social Worker of the Year – This award will be given to the hospital social worker who has consistently gone above and beyond the call of duty to help brain injury survivors and their families.
-The recipient will be selected from social workers working at a trauma or rehabilitation hospital in the last year (2019/2020).
+The recipient will be selected from social workers working at a trauma or rehabilitation hospital since at least May 1, 2022.

 2. Case Manager of the Year – This award will be given to a case manager working in private practice who has consistently gone above and beyond the call of duty to help catastrophically impaired brain injury survivors and their families.
-The recipient will be someone who has worked for at least the last year (2019/2020) as a private case manager helping catastrophically impaired brain injury survivors.
+The recipient will be someone who has worked since at least May 1, 2022, as a private case manager helping catastrophically impaired brain injury survivors.

 5. Rehabilitation Company of the Year – This award is meant to recognize the private rehabilitation company that consistently provides exceptional and dedicated service to brain injury survivors, including through volunteer work by its personnel.

 Nominations can be made online from June 1 to June 21, 2023 by clicking on the following link: Nominations for 2023 Awards of Excellence in Brain Injury Rehabilitation